klyngen/KESI-compose/README.md

 1. *Clone the repos and fetch submodules*
 `git clone --recurse-submodules -j8 https://github.com/klyngen/KESI-compose`
 2. *Set up the project*
+If you wish to run this software on a normal linux machiene run the following `docker-compose up`
+For arm based architectures like the raspberry pi, I got you covered as well.
-`docker-compose up`
+`docker-compose -f docker-compose-rpi.yml`
 3. *Migrate the database*
  - Find the backend container by running `docker ps`
  - Enter the container by typing `docker exec -it <CONTAINER ID> php /var/www/artisan migrate`